ship123456/text-formatter-pro/docs/TROUBLESHOOTING.md

 #### Undo does not restore text

+Check:

-A previous text change exists
+- A previous text change exists.

-Formatting or editing action was performed before using Undo Undo restores the last available text state.
+- A formatting or editing action was performed before using Undo.

+Undo restores the most recent available text state.

 #### Auto Save does not restore content